kubevirt/controller-lifecycle-operator-sdk/README.md

 The `Reconciler` to work properly requires its client to provide an implementation of a `CrManager` interface.
 The interface defines several methods that are implementor domain-specific, like creation of a configuration Custom Resource, retrieval of `sdkapi.Status` sub-resource from the configuration CustomResource or others that can be found in [reconciler.go](pkg/sdk/reconciler/reconciler.go).

+## Reference implementation
+[The reference implementation](examples/sample-operator) shows how the SDK can be used to manage other resources.